Skip Breadcrumb Links

 Who has the legal right to make decisions?

-- Estate trustee (also known as executor) who is named in the will.
-Alternatively, an administrator may be appointed by the court.
+- The estate trustee (also known as the executor) is named in the will.
+Alternatively, the court may appoint an administrator.

 - Spouse